darrenchay/Virox_Web_Portal_Project/README.md

 # virox_web_portal

+## Description

+This is a web portal which helps in visualizing, editing, inserting or deleting data from a database.
+The user will login/signup first then will be able to access the database and perform any necessary actions which will be saved in the server-side back-end.
+The user can also search for specific items using the search records function.

 ### Client Side Portal
 ```

-For a demo of the portal go to to virox-portal.herokuapp.com.
+For a demo of the portal go to to virox-portal.herokuapp.com and sign up using your email
-Use login info test@gmail.com // 123456 to login

 ```
 ### Portal Features
 ```